Gala in the kitchen

 I

-Ikra – caviar or roe of fish salted and eating as a delicacy.
+Икра ( Ikra )– caviar or roe of fish, salted and eaten as a delicacy.
 Caviar in Russian is ikra.
-Russian caviar can be black, red or yellow depends on fish.
-A most common way to serve in Russia caviar is bread with a thin layer of butter.
-Garnish with lemon and flowers from butter on the photo.
-Ikra (caviar) can be also called paste from mushroom or vegetable.
+Russian caviar can be black, red or yellow depending on the fish.
+The most common way to serve in Russia caviar is bread with a thin layer of butter.
+Garnish with lemon and flowers from the butter on the photo.
+Ikra (caviar) can also be called paste from mushrooms or vegetables.

 Read more 〉 Russian Exotic Raw Fish Stroganina